rmx/docs.encounter.io/content/prng.md

 # "Fair" Random Number Generator

-As discussed in many game designer communities (e.g. [Less-RandomGenerator]) a "fair" less-random generator is preferable to avoid frustrating players, e.g., when having a 40% hit chance the player really expects to hit a creature twice out of five swings.
+As discussed in many game designer communities (e.g. [Less-Random Generator]) a "fair" less-random generator is preferable to avoid frustrating players, e.g., when having a 40% hit chance the player really expects to hit a creature twice out of five swings.
 This kind of controlled randomness can be implemented with